microsoft/vscode-docs/docs/containers/ssh.md

     1. You can simply use the `DOCKER_HOST` environment variable, or

-    1. There's a setting `docker.host` in VS Code which has the same effect, but allows for user or workspace settings instead of machine settings.
+    1. There's a setting `docker.host` in VS Code, which has the same effect, but allows for user or workspace settings instead of machine settings.

 1. It is recommended to change the refresh rate to something longer with the `docker.explorerRefreshInterval` setting.
 The connection over SSH is slow, and it can result in trying to refresh again before the previous refresh even finished.
 We recommend at least 3000 ms.